wimvelzeboer/fflib-training-sessions/fflib-soc-basics/README.md

     GIVEN an account with contact records
-    WHEN the ShippingCountry is changing on the account record THEN the country should be copied to all the MailingCountry field on all the child contacts of that account
+    WHEN the ShippingCountry is changing on the account record THEN the country should be copied to the MailingCountry field on all the child contacts of that account

 ## Feature test
 In this training we will develop our code using the Test Driven Development principles.